17th Battalion, Northumberland Fusiliers: The Battle of the Somme and Railway Construction

 The battalion was on the front line on 1 July 1916, the first day of the Battle of the Somme, their objectives, along with the rest of the 32nd Division, was to take Leipzig Redoubt and the town of Thiepval, the later of which was their main objective.
 The battalion was responsible for the digging of Sandra Sap as well as the digging of communication trenches.
 The battalion also helped wounded soldiers by transporting water to No Man's Land to members of the Highland Light Infantry.
 By nightfall, "D" Company was tasked with the burial of fallen soldiers.
 On 16 July, the battalion was withdrawn from the frontline and moved to Loos.
 In the 16 days the battalion was fighting, 10 non-commissioned officers (NCOs) were killed and 83 injured, with one officer reported missing and three wounded.

 The battalion returned, after a period of rest near Loos, where they were designated as a Railway Pioneer unit, under the control of the director of railways, the battalion having left the 32nd Division.
 On 27 September, the battalion moved to the area around Acheux Wood.
-By November, the battalion had completed the Aveluy to Mouquet Farm line, a loop built on the Courcelles to Hebuterne line in addition to a siding at Maily-Maillet for a rail gun.
+By November, the battalion had completed the Aveluy to Mouquet Farm line, a loop built on the Courcelles to Hebuterne line in addition to a siding at Mailly-Maillet for a rail gun.
 Most of this work was completed alongside the 277th Railway Company of the Royal Engineers.

 1917

 In the early stages of 1917, the battalion was involved in the construction of a Light Railway Workshop at Berguette, this was completed in March.

 The battalion then marched toward the Belgian border to Poperinghe, where they began work on the Great Midland Railway, a standard gauge line between Poperinghe and the Yser Canal, with the ultimate destination being decided after the Ypres Sailent offensives of 1917.
-During this offencive, the battalion was placed with the 18th Corps Light Railway Advance.
+During this offensive, the battalion was placed with the 18th Corps Light Railway Advance.
 The battalion took part in the Third Battle of Ypres, where they undertook light railway construction following units over the front line.
 During the battle, the battalion lost seven men and sixty-two were wounded.

 At the beginning of September 1917, the battalion returned to the 32nd Division as divisional pioneers, moving to the French / Belgium coast near Ghyvelde.
 However, in November they were placed under the command of the chief engineer of the 18th Corps to work on road construction between St. Julien and Poelkapelle.

 At Christmas 1917, the battalion had a Christmas lunch which included meat pies, plum pudding and two pints of beer for each man.
 Also at this time, "A" Company beat a team from the Royal Flying Corps in a football match, winning 4–0.
 "B" Company also had a football match, this time against a local Kite Balloon section, also of the Royal Flying Corps.